ernilsson/sqlscan/README.md

 ```

 The library does not work directly towards the `*sql.Rows` implementation but rather an internal interface which is
 implemented by the row struct.
-This makes it somewhat simpler to test, although test-trust is somewhat decreased.
-The
+This makes it somewhat simpler to test, although I would say that test-trust is
-scannable interface has a mock for internal use in the test file.
+decreased.
+The scannable interface has a mock for internal use in the test file.